-- 9. (1) Without prejudice to any other provision of this Law- - (a) where it is proved beyond reasonable doubt that a person imported anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person knew that such drug was contained in such thing; - (b) where it is proved beyond reasonable doubt that a person had in his possession or custody or under his control anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person was in possession of such drug; - (c) where it is proved beyond reasonable doubt that a person supplied to any other person anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such first-mentioned person knew that such drug was contained in such thing; - (d) where it is proved beyond reasonable doubt that a person is in any way concerned in carrying, removing, harbouring, keeping, concealing, handling or dealing in any manner with anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person knew that such drug was contained in such thing; and - (e) where it is proved beyond reasonable doubt that a person had in his possession or custody or under his control a dock warrant, warehouse warrant or order, baggage receipt or claim, airwaybill, bill of lading or other similar document relating to anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person was in possession of such drug. - (2) The presumptions provided by subsection (1) shall not- - (a) be rebutted by proof that a person never had physical possession of the controlled drug; nor

-Presumption of possession and knowledge of controlled drug (b) be construed as requiring the prosecution to prove any fact which, by virtue of any other provision of this Law, it does not have to prove.
+- 9. (1) Without prejudice to any other provision of this Law- - (a) where it is proved beyond reasonable doubt that a person imported anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person knew that such drug was contained in such thing; - (b) where it is proved beyond reasonable doubt that a person had in his possession or custody or under his control anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person was in possession of such drug; - (c) where it is proved beyond reasonable doubt that a person supplied to any other person anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such first-mentioned person knew that such drug was contained in such thing; - (d) where it is proved beyond reasonable doubt that a person is in any way concerned in carrying, removing, harbouring, keeping, concealing, handling or dealing in any manner with anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person knew that such drug was contained in such thing; and - (e) where it is proved beyond reasonable doubt that a person had in his possession or custody or under his control a dock warrant, warehouse warrant or order, baggage receipt or claim, airwaybill, bill of lading or other similar document relating to anything containing a controlled drug, it shall be presumed, until the contrary is proved, that such person was in possession of such drug. - (2) The presumptions provided by subsection (1) shall not- - (a) be rebutted by proof that a person never had physical possession of the controlled drug; nor - (b) be construed as requiring the prosecution to prove any fact which, by virtue of any other provision of this Law, it does not have to prove. - 10.
+Any controlled drug found in the course of a search under section 6 or otherwise coming into the hand of any constable shall be held in police custody possession and knowledge of controlled drug and, unless claimed within fifteen days by a person found to be authorised to be in possession of the same, shall be forfeited to the Crown.